TarasTsyhanko/selenium_hw_2/README.md

 This is test created by Taras Tsyhanko

 #project_description
-created one test:
+created two tests:
-1-> open gmail account
-2-> log in to it
+1-> log in to gmail account
-3-> write message to another user
+2-> send message to another user
-4-> verify that message was send

 ## Getting started
 mvn clean test